-AIMS strives to achieve three key impacts for the nation, measured by two impact targets (Table 1), as outlined in the AIMS Strategy 2025.
-Our research portfolio is encapsulated in nine research outcomes (Table 2), as outlined in the Portfolio Budget Statements 2022-23.
+AIMS strives to achieve three key impacts for the nation, measured by two impact targets (Table 1), as outlined in the AIMS Strategy 2030.
+Our research portfolio is encapsulated in nine research outcomes (Table 2), as outlined in the Portfolio Budget Statements 2023-24.

-Table 1 - Our key impacts and targets
+Table 1: Our key impacts and targets

-Key Impacts Impact Targets Improve the health and resilience of marine and coastal ecosystems across northern Australia At least \$150 million per annum in environmental, social Create economic, social and environmental net benefits for marine industries and coastal communities and economic net benefits for tropical Australia A net improvement in the health of marine ecosystems in Protect coral reefs and other tropical marine environments from the effects of climate change northern Australia
+Key Impacts Impact Targets Improve the health and resilience of marine and coastal ecosystems across northern Australia At least \$200 million per annum in environmental, social Create economic, social and environmental net benefits for marine industries and coastal communities and economic net benefits for tropical Australia A net improvement in the health of marine ecosystems in Protect coral reefs and other tropical marine environments from the effects of climate change northern Australia

-Table 2 - Our desired research outcomes
+Table 2: Our desired research outcomes

-Research Outcomes Baseline, status and trend data that More information for stakeholders Science that underpins conservation are the trusted information base for produced through autonomous and and management of threatened and stakeholder decisions automated technologies and processes endangered marine species Models of environmental condition Improved health for tropical marine Coral reef condition forecasts based and function that are used to manage ecosystems via AIMS' solutions that mitigate on knowledge of recovery, tropical marine ecosystems local, regional and cumulative pressures acclimatisation and adaptation Restoration science and scalable technologies help coral reefs resist, adapt to, and recover from climate change impacts Advanced data analysis workflows and knowledge delivery systems improve stakeholder use of AIMS information Decision support tools that are used by stakeholders for management decisions and policies
+Research Outcomes Baseline, status and trend data that are the trusted information base for stakeholder decisions More information for stakeholders produced through autonomous and automated technologies and processes Science that underpins conservation and management of threatened and endangered marine species Models of environmental condition and function that are used to manage tropical marine ecosystems Improved health for tropical marine ecosystems via AIMS' solutions that mitigate local, regional and cumulative pressures Coral reef condition forecasts based on knowledge of recovery, acclimatisation and adaptation Restoration science and scalable technologies help coral reefs resist, adapt to, and recover from climate change impacts Advanced data analysis workflows and knowledge delivery systems improve stakeholder use of AIMS information Decision support tools that are used by stakeholders for management decisions and policies